gregorriegler/mob-programming-rpg/docs/backlog.md

 - r Fix implicit any types (now that set compiler options to disallow implicit any)

 # Doing
+- change the README to only have the first mob session

 # To Do (prioritized) (r = refactor, d = doc, f = feature, b = bug, e = environment)